MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 1. You should still be logged into your domain controller 1 VM as the **LON-DC1\admin** account, and you should be logged into Microsoft 365 as **MOD Administrator**.

-2. In your browser, enter the following URL in the address bar: **https://protection.office.com**.
+2. In your browser, open a new tab and enter the following URL in the address bar: **https://protection.office.com**.

 3. In the **Office 365 Security &amp; Compliance center**, in the left navigation pane, select **Search**, and then under it, select **Audit log search**.